top of page

 Rei Munakata has composed music for instrumental chamber groups, ensembles, electronic music, sound installations, and various kinds of daily life objects.
 In his recent works, Munakata experiments with the identities of various compositional events and their boundaries.
 He challenges himself for surreal world of connotation by superimposing his personal memories and life experiences.

-Munakata received second prize award from Via Nova International Composition Competition for Pouring Etiquette (2009), and was performed by Ensemble Marges during XI.
-Weimarer Frühjahrstage für zeitgenössische Musik Germany in 2010.
-The same piece was selected as the winning piece for Call for Scores SoundOn Festival of New Music in San Diego as well as several performances all over the US.
-An ensemble piece, Sweeing Buddhist (2008), selected as a part of project “Ensemble 2010”, was performed by Ensemble Modelo62 Den Haag during Darmstädter Ferienkurse 2010.
-This led his return to the festival with his new work for Curious Chamber Players, Buckle in the Air II (2012).
-In 2013, Munakata made his debut in Netherlands during Gaudeamus Music Week with Shjo (2013) for ensemble, a piece based on crunchy footsteps on Nordic snow and miso soup sipping.
+Munakata received the second prize award from Via Nova International Composition Competition of XI.
+Weimarer Frühjahrstage für zeitgenössische Musik and Ensemble Marges in 2010, followed by winning the Call for Scores SoundOn Festival of New Music La Jolla as well as performances all over the US by San Diego based NOISE.
+His music was selected as a part of project “Ensemble 2010” to collaborate with Ensemble Modelo62 Den Haag during Darmstädter Ferienkurse 2010.
+This led his return to the festival with his new work for Curious Chamber Players Stockholm in 2012.
+In 2013, Munakata made his debut in Netherlands during Gaudeamus Music Week.

 In 2014, Munakata was granted a long-term residency in Poland by Swedish Konstnärsnamnden to collaborate with ensemble Kwartludium Warsaw/Gdansk.
 The resulting work, skiego (2015), is the composer’s reflection of recent Polish history and personal memory from the stay in Warsaw, Gdansk, Wroclaw, and Sopot.
 During the project, Munakata was also invited to compose for NeoQuartet Gdansk, and participated in their project Neoarte – New Music Spectrum 2016.
 His string quartet Pleats (2016), based on Polish pierogi and warmness of family tradition, was performed in Moscow, Gdansk, Härnösand, and Berlin.